How to Avoid Common Errors When Advocating with Data

 How old are the data?

-As technology increasingly facilitates the currency of data, end users of data, including elected officials, have come to expect recent data.
+End users of data, including elected officials, have come to expect recent data.
 Advocates who use old data raise questions about their credibility.
 If they are advocating for funding today, why don’t the arts advocates have data from today?

 The American economy is quite dynamic, and significant changes often occur in very short periods of time.
 Some data sets are simply too old to be credible.